Lapple/ErrorBoard/README.md

 };
 ```

-To add more languages — just edit `config/i18n.js`.
+Edit `config/i18n.js` to add more languages.
 English and Russian are already bundled.

 ## Running